dsc-courses/dsc80-2024-ss2/syllabus.md

 autograder with hidden tests.

 Each lab is worth the same amount, but the lowest lab will be dropped when calculating your final score.
-Labs from Tuesdays will usually be released on Wednesdays and due on **Wednesdays at 11:59PM**.
-Labs from Thursdays will usually be released on Fridays and due on **Fridays at 11:59PM**
+Labs from Tuesdays will usually be released on Tuesdays and due on **Fridays at 11:59PM**.
+Labs from Thursdays will usually be released on Thursdays and due on **Mondays at 11:59PM**

 You will access labs (and projects) by pulling the course GitHub repository.